• Skip to primary navigation

 • 1 teaspoon pure vanilla extract

-• ½ cup semisweet chocolate chips I use Enjoy Life
+• ¼ cup semisweet chocolate chips I used Enjoy Life

 Instructions

-• In a medium-sized bowl, add GF flour, cocoa powder, baking soda, and salt.
-Whisk until combined.
+• In a medium bowl, whisk together the flour, cocoa powder, baking soda, and salt.

-• In a large-sized bowl, mash the bananas with a fork.
-Add in melted butter and oil; stir until incorporated.
-Add in the brown sugar, egg, and vanilla extract; stir until smooth.
+• In a large bowl, mash the bananas with a fork.
+Stir in the melted butter and oil until combined.

 • Fold in half of the chocolate chips.